 If or when you are no longer eligible for the Employee Life Insurance Benefit and your insurance terminates, then you may convert your Employee Life Insurance Benefit to a personal life insurance policy.
 To convert your Employee Life Insurance Benefit, you must, within 31 days of the termination of your group insurance:

-- > make a written application to ING; and - > pay the premium required for personal life insurance for your age and class of risk.
+- make a written application to Voya; and - pay the premium required.